iaincollins/structured-data-testing-tool/README.md

 The default is `false`, meaning if the test fails it will be counted as a failure.

-#### info
+#### optional
 ```
 Type: boolean
 Required: false
 Default: false
 ```

+When the `optional` property is set to `true` on a test, a test will not count as either passed or failed, but the test will still be run and the result able to be inspected.

+Optional tests do not count towards the total number of tests run, test passed or tests failed.
+They will show up in results in the Command Line Interface if they pass, but not if they fail; however passing optional tests appear differently to other tests in the results to make it clear they are optional checks.

-When `info` is set to `true`, if the test passes it will not register as pass, but you can use `--info/-i` on the CLI or inspect the `info` property on the response from the API to see it.
+You can use `--info/-i` on the CLI or inspect the `optional` property on the response from the API to see the result of any test that has `optional` property set on it.
+However, if an optional test fails because the property it was testing does not exist, it will not be displayed in the CLI.
+If a property is optional but recommended, use the `warning` option instead.

+Note: Strictly speaking, in principle no specific properties on Schema.org objects are "required" but in practice implementations by vendors like Google have some "required" or expected properties and also respect some "optional" properties; this option is useful for writing tests that don't fail if a valid, but not necessarily required, property is not found.

 The default is `false`.
-This option can be used in conjunction with `warning` if it should not be counted as a failed test if it does not pass.

 #### conditional
 ```